Prateeek73/nuGAN-webapplet/README.md

 - Fixed noise and conditioning vectors are used for periodic sample generation.

-- Checkpoints are saved based on lowest running losses on Generator, Generator+Critic, and the average binned P(k) loss between real and fake data batches of `G_samples` samples.
+- Checkpoints are saved based on lowest running losses on Generator, Generator+Critic, and the average binned P(k) loss between real and fake data (invere-scaled) batches of `G_samples` samples.